mevalphaleak/BetaRPC-setup/README.md

 This endpoint will not save your IP or any personally identifiable information because it's none of my business.
 I'll also spin-up otterscan(https://github.com/wmitsuda/otterscan) instance to show any pending txs

-## TBD
-At the moment main priority is to make this endpoint relatively stable.
-Right now code quality is abysmal(it was implemented in 2 days), but I'll try to open source main logic + ML models so you can run limited version locally with your own full node.
-Though it's not high-pri since main audience("beta" traders) don't run their own full nodes.

 ## Competition
-There are several other endpoints which provide simillar MEV protection, but none of them match features available for BetaRPC users:
+There are several other endpoints which provide comparable MEV protection, but none of them match all the features available for BetaRPC users:
 1) TaiChi network by SparkPool: https://github.com/Taichi-Network/docs/blob/master/sendPriveteTx_tutorial.md
-2) Backrunme endpoint by BloxRoute: https://docs.bloxroute.com/introduction/backrunme#metamask-custom-rpc
+2) BackRunMe endpoint by BloxRoute: https://docs.bloxroute.com/introduction/backrunme#metamask-custom-rpc
 3) EDEN network endpoint: https://docs.edennetwork.io/for-traders/eden-relay/eden-rpc

+## TBD
+At the moment main priority is to make this endpoint completely stable and tune accuracy of underlying ML models to the limit.
+Code quality is still low("experimental" stage), but I'll try to open source main logic + ML models so you can run limited version locally with your own full node.
+Though it's not high-pri since main audience("beta" traders) don't run their own full nodes.